-Arya spends most of her time doing balancing and swordplay exercises as Forel instructed her.
-During one of these she discovers a secret passage in the castle.
-She overhears two men, who by description seem to be Varys and Illyrio speaking about her father, Cersei and Varys' children-spies.
+Arya spends most of her time doing balancing and swordplay exercises as Syrio instructed her.
+During one of these she discovers a secret passage in the Red Keep.
+She overhears two men, who by description seem to be Varys and Illyrio Mopatis, speaking about her father, Cersei, and spies.

-Arya cannot leave King's Landing since the city gates are heavily guarded.
-She lives on the streets of Flea Bottom, catching pigeons and rats to trade for food, until the day she witnesses her father's public condemnation.
-She is found in the crowd by Yoren of the Night's Watch, who recognises her and then saves her from the sight of Eddard's execution and drags her from King's Landing.
+Arya cannot leave King's Landing since the city gates are heavily guarded, so she lives on the streets of Flea Bottom, catching pigeons and rats to trade for food.
+Arya witnesses her father's public condemnation at the Great Sept of Baelor.
+She is found in the crowd by Yoren of the Night's Watch, who saves her from the sight of Eddard's execution and drags her from King's Landing.

 A Clash of Kings

-Jaqen comes to her at night and offers her three murders for the three lives she saved.
-After several days Arya names Chiswyck, after she overhears him boast at how he participated in a gang rape.
-He dies three days later.
+At Harrenhal Arya is assigned to the steward Weese to work at the Wailing Tower.
+Several days later, Arya reunites with Jaqen, Rorge, and Biter, who are now in the employ of Amory.
+Jaqen comes to her at night and offers her three deaths for the three lives—Rorge, Biter, and himself—she saved from burning at the Gods Eye.
+After several days Arya names Chiswyck, after she overhears him boast at how he participated in a gang rape, and he dies three days later.
 Next she names Weese, for striking her.
 Weese's death is untraceable, apparently linked to his small dog that he raised from a pup.
-Whilst trying to figure out the last name to say, she realises she should have said a more important name, such as Tywin or Amory Lorch.
+While trying to figure out the last name to say, Arya realizes she should have said a more important name, such as Lord Tywin Lannister or Amory Lorch.
 Finally, she names Jaqen himself.
-To make her unsay his name, Jaqen helps her free the Northmen in the dungeon and stage an uprising.
+To make her unsay his name, Jaqen agrees to help her free Robett Glover's and Ser Aenys Frey's men in the dungeon and stage an uprising.

 A Storm of Swords